So you found a lovely condo in Toronto and almost ready to move in.

 There are some property owners who provide basic things like kitchen appliances, furniture, interior elements, parking, etc. along with the apartment.
 On the other hand, some do not provide anything at all, so the apartment is turned over to the renter bare.

-Make sure you know beforehand what you will be getting when you rent the apartment.
+Make sure you know what questions to ask when you rent the apartment.
 Some owners add the value of certain amenities (i.e. parking space, furniture, appliances, etc.) to the rental payment.

 Ask what’s included in the rental rate, and get a better picture of whether the condo is worth its price or not.